ucsc/site-campus-climate/campus-impacts/undergraduate-academics.md

 ---
 layout: page
 title: "FAQ: Undergraduate Academics"
+description: >
-description: "The current teaching strike, while not widespread, has had a profound and negative impact on the mission of our school.
-Learn more about how the teaching strike is affecting our undergraduate students, our staff, and the safety of our campus."
+  The current teaching strike, while not widespread, has had a profound and negative impact on the mission of our school.
+Learn more about how the teaching strike is affecting our undergraduate students, our staff, and the safety of our campus.
 category: impacts
 sidebar: true
 ---